sous-chefs/yum/CONTRIBUTING.md

 Please do not update the CHANGELOG.md for a new version.
 Not all changes to a cookbook may be merged and released in the same versions.
-Opscode will update the CHANGELOG.md when releasing a new version of the cookbook.
+Chef Software will update the CHANGELOG.md when releasing a new version of the cookbook.